-- Student will be referred the Student Assistance Program (SAP). - A school/family conference will be arranged by KIPP personnel to develop a Student Attendance Improvement Plan (SAIP).
+- Student will be referred the Student Assistance Program (SAP). - A School Attendance Improvement Conference (SAIC) will be arranged by KIPP personnel to develop a Student Attendance Improvement Plan (SAIP).
 At the end of the conference all parties should sign a comprehensive SAIP that is agreed to by the school representative, the child, and/or parents/guardians.
-The plan could include accessing academic and social/health supports from the school and community organizations, an outline of the family student responsibilities, and levels of performance monitoring that include rewards and consequences.2
+The plan could include accessing academic and social/health supports from the school and community organizations, an outline of the family and student responsibilities, and levels of performance monitoring that include rewards and consequences.2